Seleneah More [president]

 I'm a Torres Strait Islander woman who made Kurilpa home for 20+years.
 I live with my partner and our nine year old in a small unit full of shoes (sneaks not choos) in lieu of a car.
 My favourite local park is Paradise because it has a half court, pizza oven and garden.

 My love of cities and people led me to become an Urban Planner and return to study, joining the West End Community Association and Tenants Queensland(Director).
 I'm keen to improve the liveability of Kurilpa as an urban neighbourhood through connection and celebration.

-Sebastian Vanderzeil [vice president]
+Sebastian Vanderzeil [treasurer]

 I am a long time West End resident having grown up here and now raising a family on the Kurilpa peninsula.
 I am interested in maintaining the critical social fabric of the area and building an urban community that is diverse, liveable, safe and sustainable.
 I joined WECA to help deliver that ambition.

 MAEVE LEJEUNE [BOARD MEMBER]

 I lived in West End for 26 years before being priced out of the area and moving to a sharehouse in a suburb nearby with four friends.
 Being on the board of WECA helps me to contribute and stay connected to a community that I love.
 I recently began my first year of teaching and have a wonderful and incredibly chatty year 6 class.
 Before that, I drew people’s houses and also some icons of West End and I’m hoping to eventually find more time to do a bit of that again.